Self-Similar Fractals and Arithmetic Dynamics: Abstract

 \section{Abstract}

 The concept of self-similarity on subsets of algebraic varieties is defined by considering algebraic endomorphisms of the variety as `similarity' maps.
-Fractals are subsets of algebraic varieties which can be written as a finite and (almost) disjoint union of `similar' copies.
-Fractals provide a framework in which one can unite some results and conjectures in Diophantine geometry.
-We define a well-behaved notion of dimension for fractals.
+Self-similar fractals are subsets of algebraic varieties which can be written as a finite and disjoint union of `similar' copies.
+Fractals provide a framework in which, one can unite some results and conjectures in Diophantine geometry.
+We define a well-behaved notion of dimension for self-similar fractals.
 We also prove a fractal version of Roth's theorem for algebraic points on a variety approximated by elements of a fractal subset.
-As a consequence, we get a fractal version of Siegel's and Faltings' theorems on finiteness of integral points on hyperbolic curves and affine subsets of abelian varieties, respectively.
+As a consequence, we get a fractal version of Siegel's theorem on finiteness of integral points on hyperbolic curves and a fractal version of Falting's theorem on Diophantine approximation on abelian varieties.